Life after divorce – what to do and how to move on

 However, there are some amazing parents out there who demonstrate that this can be done… and that doesn’t mean having to be in each other’s lives all the time or be best friends.

 I think of it as a working relationship.
-One where there needs to be a slight distance, level of formality and an understanding neither of us has unilateral rights.
+One where there needs to be a slight distance, level of formality and an understanding that neither of us has unilateral rights.
 Things need to be negotiated and discussed.

-2. Document the big stuff in a parenting plan.
+2. Document the big stuff in a parenting plan

 3. This is one time to ignore the numbers

-By that I’m talking about the percentage of the time the children spend with each of you.
+By that, I’m talking about the percentage of the time the children spend with each of you.
 What matters is that the children have a good quality relationship with you both and enjoy the time they spend with you.

 Don’t get hung up on calculating care patterns by the percentage of time – create something that works for them and you.

-There is no single right way to parent – so if your partner parents differently don’t create tension by expecting them to do things the same as you.
+There is no single right way to parent – so if your partner parents differently, don’t create tension by expecting them to do things the same as you.

-Provided no genuine harm is being done allow each other space to parent and make mistakes… nobody’s parents are perfect (therapists would be out of a job if they were!)
+Provided no genuine harm is being done, allow each other space to parent and make mistakes… nobody’s parents are perfect – therapists would be out of a job if they were!

 5. That said – maintain a united front!